veracity/veracity-documentation/sections/identity/authentication/overview.md

 </figure>

 ### Apps without direct interaction with users
-SSome applications, like APIs, lack direct interaction with users but must perform actions on their behalf.
+Some applications, like APIs, lack direct interaction with users but must perform actions on their behalf.
 Because of that, the requests they send must contain the information for authenticating the user, such as an access token.
 For details, [go here](api.md)

 <figure>
 	<img src="assets/api-verification-sequence.png"/>